 Bob was inducted into the California Outdoors Hall of Fame in January, 2007.
 He was one of only 27 Americans to receive the President's Council on Physical Fitness Community Leadership Award in 2008.
 He's also been featured in every Bay Area newspaper, as well as the CBS "Early Show", ABC's "World News with Charles Gibson" and the Hallmark Channel.

-In October of 2010, Bob plans to summit Africa's highest peak, Kilimanjaro, and be the first unassisted wheelchair to make the journey.
+Bob plans to summit Africa's highest peak, Kilimanjaro, and be the first unassisted wheelchair to make the journey.
 The trip will also serve to distribute 200 wheelchairs in Arusha, Tanzania, in partnership with The Wheelchair Foundation of Danville.
 A potential spring warm up summit attempt of Mexico's Orizaba (18,490') is being pondered.

 Bob Coomber has appeared in the local and national media.
-Take a look.

 Bob is also a wonderful motivational speaker and enjoys speaking about the East Bay Regional Park District, trails, flora and fauna, outdoor adventures in California, and especially how to set goals and accomplish them.